About | Melissa Hullman

 Aura QuartetMelissa Hullman currently teaches privately in Baltimore and is co-director of Young Musicians of Baltimore.
 She has served as President-Elect of the MD/DC Chapter of the American String Teachers Association, and has been Assistant to the Chair for the ASTA National Solo Competition and Chair of the MD/DC ASTA Solo Competition.
 She has adjudicated numerous competitions and events, including locally, the Columbia Orchestra Young Artist Competition, Pennsylvania/Delaware State Chapter's ASTA Certificate Exams, Peabody Honors Competition, and Baltimore Symphony Youth Orchestras Concerto Competition, among others.

-Locally, her pre-college students have been honored to perform as featured soloists in performances with Full Circle Dance Company at Maryland Artscape, the Baltimore Symphony Orchestra, Baltimore Symphony Youth Orchestra, Baltimore All County Honors Orchestra, the Vagabond Players, and on the Education Channel; as first chair players in orchestras throughout the region, including the Maryland All-State Orchestras, Baltimore Symphony Orchestra Side-by-Side Concert, Baltimore Symphony Youth Orchestras, Peabody Youth Orchestra, Baltimore All-County Junior and Senior Honors Orchestras, Maryland Youth Symphony Orchestra, and the FAME Youth Chamber Orchestra; and as prizewinners in local competitions.
+Locally, her pre-college students have been honored to perform as featured soloists in performances with the Baltimore Symphony Orchestra, Full Circle Dance Company at Maryland Artscape, Baltimore Symphony Youth Orchestra, Baltimore All County Honors Orchestra, the Vagabond Players, and on the Education Channel; as first chair players in orchestras throughout the region, including the Maryland All-State Orchestras, Baltimore Symphony Orchestra Side-by-Side Concert, Baltimore Symphony Youth Orchestras, Peabody Youth Orchestra, Baltimore All-County Junior and Senior Honors Orchestras, and the Maryland Youth Symphony Orchestra; and as prizewinners in local competitions.

 Alcorn-Hullman-Leckie Trio performs Piazolla